Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Screening and regularization

-We now state the screening result from \cite{PetSer}, in a version rephrased for our needs.
-As mentioned above this result serves to modify a given electric vector field and the underlying point configuration, in such a way as to satisfy \eqref{eqcellfond}.
-We call this “screening” because the configuration is modified in such a way that the field generated by the cell can be taken to be zero outside of the cell, i.e. the configuration has no influence outside the cell.
+We now rephrase the screening result from \cite{petrache2014next}, with two modifications: we have to deal with a non-constant background measure, and we also need a volume estimate.
+Roughly speaking, with the notation as in Section \ref{sec:notationscreen}, we start from $(\C, \mu)$ in some hyperrectangle $K$, and $E \in \Comp(\C, \mu, K)$, and we slightly modify $\C, E$ into $\Cscr, \Escr$ such that in the end $\Escr$ belongs to $\Screen(\Cscr, \mu, K)$.
+We call this \textit{screening} because when \eqref{lescreening} holds the configuration has no influence outside the cell (as far as upper bound estimates on the energy are concerned, see below).
+The configuration\footnote{To be accurate, we do not really need the original configuration to be defined in the whole $K$, but only in a subcube $\carr_R\subset K$, the configuration is then completed by hand.} and the field are modified in a thin layer near the boundary, and remain unchanged in an interior set denoted $\mathrm{Old}$.

-The configuration and the field will only be modified in a thin layer near the boundary of a hyperrectangle $K$, and remain unchanged in an interior set denoted $\mathrm{Old}$.
-To be accurate, we do not really need the original configuration to be defined in the whole $K$, but only in a subcube $\carr_R\subset K$, the configuration is then completed by hand until the whole $K$ is covered with points.
-We also need the positions of the points added ``by hand" in the layer near the boundary, which will be denoted $\mathrm{New}$, to be flexible enough to have a nonzero volume of associated configurations in phase space.
-This is accomplished by letting the points move in small balls around their basic positions, which does not alter the estimates.
+A new feature, compared to the previous screening results, is that we need the positions of the new points (those added “by hand” in the layer near the boundary), denoted by $\mathrm{New}$, to be flexible enough to create a positive volume of associated point configurations in phase space.
+We will let the points move in small balls, which creates some volume without altering the energy estimates.

 \begin{prop}[Screening] Let $\um, \om > 0$ be fixed.